jajapuramshivasai/QML-Molecular-Classification/README.md

 - Metrics: Mean ± std of Accuracy and F1-score
 - Features standardized, class weights balanced
 - Reproducible with fixed seeds (Python, NumPy, PyTorch)

+### Hardware/Software/Simulator Platforms
+- We run our main notebook on Colab 12.7gb, CPU
+- Simulator: QURI Parts to run our Quantum routines.
+We did not use real Quantum hardware.

 ### Team
 - Jajapuram Shiva Sai (@frosty)